RenderKit/ospray/README.md

 for a tetrahedron is the same as `VTK_TETRA`: bottom triangle counterclockwise, then the top vertex.

+For hexahedral cells, each hexahedron is formed by a group of eight indices into the vertices and data values.
+Vertex ordering is the same as `VTK_HEXAHEDRON`: four bottom vertices counterclockwise, then top four counterclockwise.

-For wedge cells, each wedge is formed by a group of six indices into the vertices and data value.
+For wedge cells, each wedge is formed by a group of six indices into the vertices and data values.
 Vertex ordering is the same as `VTK_WEDGE`: three bottom vertices counterclockwise, then top three counterclockwise.

-For hexahedral cells, each hexahedron is formed by a group of eight indices into the vertices and data value.
-Vertex ordering is the same as `VTK_HEXAHEDRON`: four bottom vertices counterclockwise, then top four counterclockwise.
+For pyramid cells, each cell is formed by a group of five indices into the vertices and data values.
+Vertex ordering is the same as `VTK_PYRAMID`: four bottom vertices counterclockwise, then the top vertex.

 To maintain VTK data compatibility an index array may be specified via `indexPrefixed` array that allow vertex indices to be interleaved with